Abdirahman283/EPL-named-queries-for-bet-app/README.md

 | `GoalsByPlayer_GMartinelli`        | Number of goals scored by G. Martinelli.                                                   |
 | `TotalGoalsByTeamWithLookup`       | Total number of goals scored by each team using `$lookup` with the `teams` collection.      |

+⚠️  Queries are performed on a slightly modified version of the original dataset

 ---

 ## 📂 **Repository Structure**